Office space planning: Space planning

 The grouping of staff in teams often provides the best option for inter-communication and/or supervision and is a key factor in office layout design.
 However, where space is at a premium it may be difficult to accommodate a workgroup in a given area, and the solution often involves making space by moving others.
 These types of moves may be complex and disruptive as there is often a chain of events involved.
 Space planning could include taking account migration between buildings and different neighborhoods.
 It is business critical to make arrangements for possible work interruptions.
 Space planners must account for possible growth within business units as well as guidelines and regulations for building.

 Space Planning in corporate organizations has to plan with accordance with zoning requirements to where the building is being used.
 (Molnar 1983) Space planners need to have a complete set of information about the building to be successful planners.
 Physical constraints may impact the successful planning of workspace.
 (Building height, column spacing, finishes of floors, type of wall construction, capacities of elevators, fixture types, illumination levels.
-(Molnar 1983) Zoning is a term used in city and regional planning tor egula±te the practice of land use and the kind of activities conducted on sites based on mapped zones.
+(Molnar 1983) Zoning is a term used in city and regional planning to regulate the practice of land use and the kind of activities conducted on sites based on mapped zones.
 Regulates the use of building and density allowed, the location of building on the lot, lot coverage, parking, and similar aspects.